Jasonsd19/Java_Password_Manager/README.md

 ## User Stories

-- As a user I want to be able to login to my database file and save my database file.
 - As a user I want to be able to add an entry to my database file.
 - As a user I want to be able to remove an entry to my database file.
 - As a user I want to be able to view the password and username of my entries.
 - As a user I want my password to be secure and encrypted.
+- As a user I want to have to remember only one password for the entire database.
+- As a user I want to be able to save and encrypt my database file and all of it's entries.
+- As a user I want to be able to load my encrypted database along with all it's entries.